ZupIT/beagle-docs/content/en/Tutorials/Adding Beagle to a part of a native screen/Adding a declarative Beagle component.md

 {{< tabs id="T99" >}}
 {{% tab name="Android" %}}
-To create a Beagle declarative component, you have to use a Container \(which it is a Beagle component that put together the other components\).
+To create a Beagle declarative component, you have to use a Container \(a Beagle component that contains other components\).
 It can be declared as a variable or a function that returns a container.
-This example, it was configured as a function return:
+This example was configured as a function return:

 ```text